-Fig. 3 shows the near-bed (z/H = 0.033 with z denoting the depth of the flow velocity measurement) streamlines for an individual pier, an individual abutment, and a pier and an abutment in proximity with X/D = 3.
+Fig. 3 shows the near-bed (z/H = 0.033 with z denoting thedepth of the flow velocity measurement) streamlines for an individual pier, an individual abutment, and a pier and an abutment in proximity to one another with X/D = 3.0.
 As shown in Fig. 3(b), the streamlines around the individual abutment tended to bend leftward, reaching the abutment upstream.
 After passing through the abutment, flow separation started at the downstream edge of the abutment.
-A vortex formed in the abutment wake region with a core located at $x/L_a = 1.83$ and $y/L_a = 0.5$ (with x and y denoting Cartesian coordinates in flow direction and perpendicular to it, respectively.
-The origin of coordinate system is at abutment centreline end right.) immediately downstream the abutment, and the streamlines inclined to the left because of the high transverse velocity.
+A vortex formed in the abutment wake region with a core located at $x/L_a = 1.83$ and $y/L_a = 0.5$ (with x and y denoting Cartesian coordinates in the flow direction and the perpendicular direction, respectively; the origin of the coordinate system is at the right endpoint of the abutment centreline) immediately downstream the abutment, and the streamlines inclined to the left because of the high transverse velocity.
 These deviated streamlines were visible across the half width of the flume.
-According to Fig. 3(c), the streamlines are more aligned streamwise when the pier was located near the abutment.
-After bending to the left facing the abutment, the streamlines met the pier in the way and turned again towards the streamlines could reach the flume mid-line.
-The location of the wake vortex core was the same as the case with the individual abutment.
-It still had a small width perpendicular to the flow due to the confining effect of the pier downstream the abutment region.
-The presence of the pier caused the flow separation to move to the right side from the downstream edge of the abutment.
-Comparison of Fig. 5(a) and (c) shows that the flow field of the pier changed completely when affected by the nearby abutment.
+As shown in Fig. 3(c), the streamlines were more aligned streamwise when the pier was located near the abutment.
+After bending to the left facing the abutment, the streamlines met the pier and turned again in the streamwise direction.
+On the other hand, the presence of the pier channelised the flow between the pier and the abutment.
+Hence, few streamlines could reach the flume mid-line.
+The location of the wake vortex core was the same as in the case with the individual abutment.
+It still had a small width perpendicular to the flow due to the confining effect of the pier downstream of the abutment region.
+The presence of the pier caused the flow separation to move to the right from the downstream edge of the abutment.

 Fig. 3.
-Near-bed streamlines for (a) an individual pier, (b) an individual abutment, and (c) a pier and an abutment in proximity with X/D = 3.
+Near-bed (z/H = 0.033) streamlines for (a) solitary pier, (b) solitary abutment, and (c) pier and abutment in proximity with X/D = 3.0.